 Step Two: Create the snow globe.

 Layer the clear plastic circle on top of the printable globe and poke a hole through the center of both.
 The printable has a small dot to indicate the center.
 I used the sharp end of a stylus to poke the hole.

 Connect the two layers with a brad.
 The copper brads in the Elements Metallic Brad Set perfectly matched the orange background of the printable.
 I had these on hand so it worked out really well.
 Unfortunately, I can’t seem to find a package of just the copper brads, so if you do purchase the Metallic Brad Set I link to at the bottom of this post, you will get other colors as well.

-Step Three: Assemble the bottom of the card.
-I scored the fold line and then used my tape runner to attach the black piece on top.
+It’s time to create the bottom of the card, the snow globe stand!
+First score along the fold line and then use a tape runner to attach the black piece on top that says “Happy Halloween”.

-Step Four: Attach the globe to the bottom stand using a tape runner or glue stick.
+Attach the globe to the folded stand using a tape runner or glue stick.
 Glue the witch to the plastic layer with the glue stick.
 I positioned her so she would fly through the middle of the moon :) The card is finished!!

 I love the finished card!
 I’ll be sending a few of these out and keeping one for myself to display with our Halloween decorations!
 I have a few more fun Halloween projects coming this month, including a new DIY Treat Bag with a free printable pattern.
 Yay Halloween :)

 Download the Free File!
 This freebie is in my Resource Library under Halloween.
 Enter your first name and email to get the password to download this file.
 You’ll also have a chance to sign up for my newsletter to receive fun craft tutorials, tips, updates and more FREE files to help make crafting something special and unique easier!